openvinotoolkit/openvino/docs/OV_Runtime_UG/supported_plugins/CPU.md

 - Faster multiplication of two bfloat16 numbers because of shorter mantissa of the bfloat16 data.
 - Reduced memory consumption since bfloat16 data size is two times less than 32-bit float.

-To check if the CPU device can support the bfloat16 data type use the [query device properties interface](./config_properties.md) to query ov::device::capabilities property, which should contain `BF16` in the list of CPU capabilities:
+To check if the CPU device can support the bfloat16 data type, use the [query device properties interface](./config_properties.md) to query ov::device::capabilities property, which should contain `BF16` in the list of CPU capabilities:

 @sphinxtabset